inf112-v20/biblioteket/deliverables/ObligatoriskOppgave2.md

 One for directions, the grid, position, player, robotest

 We are continuing to work with the principles of test driven development
+* In the first iteration our codebase really only consisted of what we learnt in the guide posted on MittUiB.
+As the game UI actually needed to run to test anything, we couldnt really write any tests.
+In this iteration we have prioritized tests and followed the principles of test driven development.
+We currently have 24 working tests.

 For hvert krav dere jobber med, må dere lage 1) ordentlige brukerhistorier, 2) akseptansekriterier og 3) arbeidsoppgaver.
 Husk at akseptansekriterier ofte skrives mer eller mindre som tester ✔️